CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 Every tile in the tileset can derive its bounding volume from the tileset bounding volume.

 TODO: figure for how the tileset bounding volume is subdivided.
-TODO: bounding region is technically implied for region, the only info we need is height min/max.

 #### transform